 With LUNA, all changes are saved automatically.
 LUNA writes changes to a database file that is embedded within the LUNA session file.
 This database is updated with every change and keeps a constant record of your LUNA session.
-There is no traditional Save function in LUNA, as all edits and modifications are automatically saved, and all audio is embedded in the LUNA session file.
+All edits and modifications are automatically saved, and all audio is embedded in the LUNA session file.
 You can undo and redo changes (except when recording) even after closing and reopening a session.
-You can also save a copy of a session.

 Undo and Redo